-‘General Hospital’ Spoilers: Nina Smashes Valentin Watch – Curtis Discovers Hidden Bug
+‘General Hospital’ Spoilers: Nina Smashes Valentin Watch, Curtis Discovers Hidden Bug

 — Nathan ღ Maxie ???? (@NathanAndMaxie) May 10, 2017

 In reality, Nina has no idea just how devious are the depths to which Anna has sunk to finagle her way into Valentin’s life.
 Fortunately for Nina, she won’t be drinking alone.
-Crimson’s corporate private investigator Curtis catches up with Nina at the bar and it’s a good thing the hunk find her.
-Curtis is a good friend to Nina and proves this again on Thursday’s General Hospital.
+Crimson’s corporate private investigator Curtis catches up with Nina at the bar, and it’s a good thing the hunk find her.
+Curtis is a good friend to Nina, and he proves this again on Thursday’s General Hospital.

 Watch Smashed, Secrets Revealed

-General Hospital spoilers reveal that Nina walked out of her marriage with an important souvenir – the watch that Anna gifted Valentin.
+General Hospital spoilers reveal that Nina walked out of her marriage with an important souvenir, which is the watch that Anna gifted Valentin.
 We saw from GH flashback scenes that Anna hoodwinked Valentin by sewing a listening device into the band.
-Valentin was suspicious when Anna gifted him the watch so he had the workings checked out, but not the band where the real problem is hidden.
+Valentin was suspicious when Anna gifted him the watch, so he had the workings checked out, but not the band where the real problem is hidden.

 #GH survey says that Valentin wears the watch …because he loves Anna ❤️.#Vanna pic.twitter.com/h9VW8Nohgd